Valsad district: Important places

 District Science Centre is located in Dharampur.
 It was established in 1984.

+Shrimad Rajchandra Ashram is located in Dharampur town of Valsad district.
+It is the International Headquarters of Shrimad Rajchandra Mission Dharampur.

 Simandhar Swami Jain Derasar, also known as Nandigram Derasar is at Nandigram village near Bhilad in Valsad district.
 A function was organised on Vaisakh Sudh 6th on its foundation day, 10 May 1989.
 This temple is dedicated to Shri Simandhar Swami who is considered living tirthankar on another world in the Jain mythological universe.

 Parnera Hill is located in Parnera town of Valsad district.
-It is well known for Shree Maha Kali Mata Temple, Shree Chandika Mata Temple, Shree Swayambhu Mahadev Temple, Chand Pir Baba Dargah, Stepwells, Old Fort of Shivaji.
+It is well known for Shree Maha Kali Mata Temple, Shree Chandika Mata Temple, Shree Swayambhu Mahadev Temple, Chand Pir Baba Dargah, Stepwells, Old Fort of The Great Shivaji Maharaj.

 Maa Vishvambhari Tirthyatra Dham is located near Rabda.
 It has a temple of Maa Vishvambhari, Pathshala, Himalayas, Govardhan mountain, Hut of Nand Baba, Gaushala and Shri Ram Kutir.

 Bagwada is home to Arjungad Fort and several temples, including a Jain temple.

 Shri Bhav Bhaveshwar Mahadev Temple is located in Barumal.
 Barumal is located 37 km from Valsad and 7 km from Dharampur.
 This is a temple of Lord Shiva.

 Nargol Beach is located in Nargol.
 It has lush palm trees and greenery all around on the beach.

 Umargam Beach is located in Umargam.

 Udvada Atash Behram is the oldest fire temple of Zoroastrianism in India.
 It is located in Udvada.

 Sanjan Stambh is a memorial of the Zoroastrianism in Sanjan.